 Many of our customers and partners use RPM as a virtual printer to bridge between systems.
-They have provided narratives which we will refer to.
+They have provided narratives that we will refer to.

-BACTES installs RPM on customer systems with medical records systems already in place.
-The customer’s current system prints to RPM as if it were a regular printer and RPM submits it to the BACTES system.
-This is all done with off the shelf RPM functionality.
-BACTES says that some systems prevent printing to electronic files, and they overcome this limitation with RPM.
-You can read more on our page about BACTES secure records management.
+Sharecare installs RPM on customer systems with medical records systems already in place.
+The customer’s current system prints to RPM as if it were a regular printer and RPM submits it to the Sharecare system.
+This is all done with off-the-shelf RPM functionality.
+Sharecare says that some systems prevent printing to electronic files, and they overcome this limitation with RPM.

 Credit union customer records

 We have several examples in the credit union system.
 At the Connect Credit Union, the Fiserv system prints a customer record to a teller’s printer, although this printer happens to be RPM.
 RPM then makes the customer record available to the receipt management software system.
 The receipt management system meets all federal and state requirements and is said to be a key investment for the credit union.
-Using RPM as a connectivity piece lets them put the priority on the rest of the system.
-Read about the Connect Credit Union setup here.
+Using RPM as a connectivity piece lets them put priority on the rest of the system.

 Electronic signature capture for loan documents

 Another credit union example illustrates a different purpose.
 At Voyage Federal Credit Union the Fiserv accounting system generates loan documents and “prints” them to RPM.
 RPM then translates these documents to PDF and submits them to a customer signature system.
 The documents immediately appear for review and signature on the customer’s laptop or iPad.
-RPM provides the important connectivity piece between two major systems.
-If you're interested in more, please read further here.
+RPM provides an important connectivity piece between two major systems.

 Federal agency streamlines printing